My flying late 1970s and early 1980s

 Those sailcloth crosstube fairings contained short battens, one each side, to eliminate flutter.
 However, the little battens were not well secured and on one occasion at 3000 ft above the Devil’s Dyke (a few miles north of Brighton, England) a sound like ripping fabric caught my attention.
 (As you might imagine.
 Incidentally, the red container you might discern on the harness at chest level contains an emergency parachute.)
 As the sound continued and the glider continued to fly normally, I realised one of the crosstube fairing battens had come loose.

-See my threads page Birdman of Wiltshire, England.
+See my related topics page Birdman of Wiltshire, England.

 Roly’s time at Delta Wing did not work out.
 After three months, he returned home and joined Solar Wings, which became one of the world’s foremost hang glider manufacturers.